Gary Ilman: 1964 Olympics

+1965 Universiade

 Ilman finished his international swimming career at the 1965 World University Games in Budapest, Hungary, where he won a pair of gold medals as a member of the winning U.S. relay teams in the 4×100-metre and 4×200-metre freestyle relay events, and a bronze medal in the 100-metre freestyle.

+He later served as a coach, with the Montréal Athletic Club, and as an assistant coach at the University of Alabama.
+He served as head coach at Colorado State.
+In 1981, looking for a different professional challenge, he left coaching to enter the electronics industry.

-Ilman died August 16, 2014 at age 71.
+Ilman died on August 16, 2014, at the age of 71.